Skip to main content

 How does the sci fi worldbuilding work without aliens?

-The question is whether two people from opposite sides of that history can build something that lasts.
+Two human factions colonised different regions of space, developed distinct cultures and technologies over generations, and went to war when they made contact.
+You already understand the species, so the question is whether two people from opposite sides of that history can build something that lasts.

 Are there content warnings?